Ronnie Brown

 Fine-Wire-Cloth-Screen-Sections

-Wire cloth screen sections, widely referred to as aggregate screen cloth, are sections of woven wire mesh designed to separate particles tanging from 4 mesh down to 325 mesh.
+Wire cloth screen sections, widely referred to as aggregate screen cloth, are sections of woven wire mesh designed to separate particles ranging from 4 mesh down to 325 mesh.
 Typically, these screen sections are placed into vibrating screen machines and comprised of one or two layers of mesh.

 These vibrating screen machines generally contain one or multiple screening decks to facilitate the particle separation process.
 To ensure a secure operation, wire cloth screen sections feature a clamping hook that keeps the screen in place while also allowing the screen to be swapped out with ease.